 Mr. Lang’s legal career reflects his commitment to public service, honest government, civil rights, and his passion to protect at-risk children from neglect and abuse.
 He continues to be an ardent champion of individual liberties who embraces the opportunity to represent parties and witnesses seeking justice in the areas of probate litigation, trust litigation, investigations, and related controversies.
 In handling these matters, Mr. Lang puts makes full use of his court room and investigative experience.

-No case is too challenging, and no client is undeserving of Mr. Lang’s experience, judgment, and dedication.
+No case is too challenging for John Lang and no client is undeserving of his experience, judgment, and dedication.

 The Making of an Estate Litigator

 John Lang Is an Effective Estate Litigator Because of his Diverse Litigation Background